 Our weekend guides will be Megan Parke and Leeann Tourtillott.
 For more info email Ltourti@comcast.net or Meganparke@msn.com.

 Guests are welcome at CIC retreats.
 It's a good opportunity for people who are interested in the group to see who we are.
 We ask that all guests be invited by someone in CIC who will act as their host, be mindful of their comfort, and clue them in on unwritten traditions, expectations etc. Please reserve space in advance for your guests and make sure they have a copy of this sheet.
 Please note that you are responsible for your guests’ payment.

-Reservations will begin on May 1, 201 through May 15th.
-Please register with Roy and Annie at firstname.lastname@example.org and home phone: 360 753-7005 (email is preferred).
-Let them know how many are coming and what nights you/your party plan to sleep over.
+Please fill out the registration form above.
 If you need a ride, or can share one, please mention that too.
-There will not be a tent area this time.
+There will not be a tent area.
 If you have special needs let us know and we will try to accommodate you.
-Handicap accessible facilities are available but limited so let us know ASAP if you have special needs.
+A handicap accessible/private facility is available but limited so let us know ASAP if you have special needs.

 Quiet hours are from 10PM to 8AM.
 Parents/Surrogates are responsible for supervising their children and ensuring adherence to community rules.